Jamal Mohammed Ibrahim

 Jamal Mohammed Ibrahim (Arabic: جمال محمد إبراهيم; born 7 April 1949) is a Sudanese poet, novelist and former diplomat.
-He received his B.A. degree with honors in sociology in 1973 from the University of Khartoum.
+He received his B.Sc. degree with honors in social anthropology in 1973 from the University of Khartoum.
 After two years at the Sudanese Ministry of Culture, he worked for the Ministry of Foreign Affairs from 1975 to 2009.

 He also wrote for Sudanese and Arabic newspapers, published in Khartoum, London and in Lebanon.
 As a literary writer, he has been noted for his treatment of the complex Sudanese history and identity, based both on African and Arab heritage.

 Life and career

 Ibrahim began his work in the Sudanese Ministry of Culture, Information and Tourism between 1973 and 1975, then in the Sudanese Ministry of Foreign Affairs between 1975 and 2009.
 He served as Sudan's ambassador to Lebanon between 2006 and 2009.

 Ibrahim worked as journalist for the online Sudanese newspaper "Sudanile" and for the “Al-Araby Al-Jadeed” and “Sudan Today” newspaper in Sudan.
 He has published a number of articles, translations and other literary works in London-based newspapers Al-Hayat, Asharq Al-Awsat, Azzaman as well as in An-Nahar and As-Safir newspapers in Lebanon.

 As novelist, he treated the complex Sudanese identity of African and Arab heritage: In his Nuqṭat talāshī (A Point of Disappearance, 2008), he described one of his characters as “a perfect and typical Sudanese, who has taken something from each background: he has taken his pleasant brown color from Africa, and his loquacity from the Arabs.”
 In Dafātir Kambālā (The Kampala Notebooks, 2009), he explored the African roots of Sudan through a “philosophical journey” in Uganda.
 Based on this literary approach, he was described by literary scholar Xavier Luffin as one of the Sudanese writers who included "African names, realistic descriptions of traditions and beliefs, and even words in African languages."